tip-org/tools-paper/paper.md

 TIP is integrated with the theory exploration system QuickSpec [@quickspec].
-QuickSpec only accepts Haskell input, so TIP is used to translate the theory to Haskell, and QuickSpec's conjectures are translated back into TIP formulas.
+QuickSpec only accepts Haskell input, so TIP is used to translate the problem to Haskell, and QuickSpec's conjectures are translated back into TIP formulas.
 This allows theorem provers to easily use theory exploration.